What's going on at the cottages? - The Sunnybank Blog! 2023

 Mar 17 Having arrived at Caroline's for Richard's birthday, we went to a Korean BBQ restaurant where we cooked our platter of meat on a fire pit/griddle in the middle of the table.
 Megan is into K-Pop (Korean pop music) so that was why we ate Korean that evening.
 It was a great experience with clouds of smoke produced but the ventilation system meant that the alarm do not go off!

-Mar 16 After Jill finally tested negative, we were able to set off on our annual trip to the family for the birthday fest!
+Mar 16 Ater Jill finally tested negative, we were able to set off on our annual trip to the family for the birthday fest!

 Feb 23

 After three years, Jill finally caught Covid when out for coffee with her Tai Chi friends.
 There were 6 around a large table at Zeffs in Ambleside.
-The three (including Jill) who were of the outer edge seats all caught it, but the three sitting away from the gangway did not!
-Either a waiter or some other person must have passed it on!
+The three (including Jill) who were of the outer edge seats all caught it, but the three sitting away from the bangway did not!
+Either a waiter or someother person must have passed it on!

 Jan 15 The second Sunday of lights removal and this week was cooler but a lot drier!